aleksat90/Analog-to-Digital-conversion-with-MCP3008/README.md

 # Analog-to-Digital-conversion-with-MCP3008
 Analog to digital conversion with MCP3008 10bit converter and potentiometer.
 ## Abstract:
-Potentiometer analogue to digital conversion.
+Potentiometer analogue to digital conversion and LCD 16x2 display.

 ## Assembly: